jhunde/Automatic-File-Organizer/README.md

 vim ~/.bashrc
 ```

-Then past `alias organize = "./organize_file.sh"` into `~/.bashrc`.
+Then paste `alias organize = "./organize_file.sh"` into `~/.bashrc`.
 Once you have done that, you can now use your alias.
 Well done!